lluis90badia/projects/data_analyst_projects/sql_project-car_dealership_sales/documentation/business_questions.md

 For example, one dealership-state-brand-salesperson combination achieved a high completed sales rate, suggesting strong conversion performance for that specific segment.

-However, these results should always be interpreted together with the total number of records in the group.
-A high percentage based on a small number of records may not be enough to support a strong business conclusion.

 ---

 # Business Question 7